Footurama/ftrm/README.md

  * Speaking of which: Even don't rely on your home server.
 Be decentralised.
 If your fridge needs to have a conversation with your toaster, they should talk directly.
 No broker, no central server.
  * Just use the Internet to enhance your IoT.
 For example: What will the weather be tomorrow?
 Where is your mobile phone?
 Is Trump still the president of the US?

 Wanna see an example?
-Check out the [Sandbox](https://github.com/Footurama/ftrm-sandbox).
+Check out the [the author's home automation based on Footurama](https://github.com/jue/node-my-home).

 Under the hood this thing is driven by [Partybus](https://github.com/jue89/node-partybus#readme).
 The implementation heavily relies on some newer JavaScript features for better readability of the source code.
-Thus, please use Node 8 for trying.
-Newer versions aren't working atm.
-Older versions neither.
-Sry.
-I'm gonna fix this in near future.
+Thus, please use at least NodeJS 8 for running *Footurama*.

 # Concept